News

 Steps to Determine the Required Lifting Capacity

 If you encounter any problems in the process of determining the lifting capacity, YuantaiCrane will be more than happy to provide you with any assistance related to selection.
 The lifting capacity is a factor that must be considered when selecting a suitable crane.
-By comprehensively considering various factors, you can choose the appropriate crane.
-For detailed consideration factors regarding crane selection, you can refer to this articlearticle.
+By following these steps—grounded in industry standards and Yuantai Crane's field experience—you'll select a crane that maximizes safety and efficiency.
+Need expert guidance?
+Contact our engineering team for a personalized lifting-capacity assessment.
+For detailed consideration factors regarding crane selection, you can refer to this article.

 Conclusion